mstksg/inCode/copy/entries/io-monad-harmful.md

 list of the most misleading, incorrect, dangerous, and disgusting possible answers, this would be on the top spot.

-Haskell doesn't handle impure side-effects and IO actions by usage of Monad or anything of the sort.
-Haskell handles side-effects and IO actions by simply storing IO actions as a data type, instead of something to be executed as soon as they are encountered.

-Nothing here has anything to do with monads or anything monadic.
 Bringing in the idea of "monads" into the idea really only leads to confusion, because they literally contribute *nothing* to the subject.
 And yet, why do I see people answering, "Haskell handles IO and impurity with monads"?

 **Monads actually have nothing to do with it**, and I'm not even exaggerating here.